arnavgautam/TreeHacks2015/Demos/Demo-PuppetLabs/demo.md

 <a name="summary" />
 ## Summary ##

-In this demo, you saw how to provision Puppet Resources using the Azure Management Portal and how to use the Puppet Dashboard to manage Puppet Agents.
+In this demo, you saw how to provision Puppet Resources using the Azure Management Portal and how to use the Puppet Dashboard to manage Puppet agent nodes.